seandstewart/bardly/pending/problems/measure-for-measure/uncut.md

 In special business from his holiness.

 **ESCALUS**
-What news abroad i’ the world?
+What news abroad i' the world?

 **DUKE VINCENTIO**
 None, but that there is so great a fever on